 “I understand if you want to break our deal,” I muttered when I was calm enough to speak.
 “I’m not good company.
 You’ll just ruin your own life if you keep helping me.”

-“I don’t care what people think,” Deon sighed.
+“I don’t care what people think,” he grunted.

-“You should,” I said and turned to look at him, knowing awfully well how ugly I must’ve looked with my red eyes and tear-stained cheeks.
+“You should,” I said and turned to him, knowing awfully well how ugly I must’ve looked with my red eyes and tear-stained cheeks.

 I snorted and smiled a little.
-“Thanks,” I said with a tiny voice.
+“Thanks,” I said in a tiny voice.

-“For what?”
-Deon asked absentmindedly, following the instructions of the navigator.
+“For what?” he asked absentmindedly, focusing more on the instructions on his navigator.

 “For this day.
 I needed a break,” I admitted.
 “You are scaring the hell out of me, but I still have all my books and no new bruises, so…”

-“I can’t be that scary,” Deon said.
+“I can’t be that scary,” he said.
 “Why do people think I’m scary?
 I have never hit anyone who didn’t deserve it!”

 “Well, you act like you hate everyone,” I said timidly.

-“But I do hate everyone,” Deon said, and I felt relieved that he didn’t get mad at me for speaking so carelessly.
+I was so relieved he didn’t get mad at me for speaking so carelessly…

 “And you’re not afraid to show it,” I muttered.
 “That’s why you’re scary.”

-He looked at me shortly with squinted eyes before he turned his attention back to the road.
+He glanced at me shortly with squinted eyes before he turned his attention back to the road.
 “Still, I wouldn’t hit anyone who didn’t deserve it.”

 “But I do deserve it…” I mumbled under my breath.